Want to know more about Labour?

 Now let me say something about national security.

-The best way to protect the British people against the threats we face to our safety at home and abroad is to work to resolve conflict.
+best way to protect the British people against the threats we face to

 That isn’t easy, but it is unavoidable if we want real security.